StellarSand/privacy-settings/Privacy Settings/Google-Account-Privacy-Settings.md

 ### Choose what others see

 #### Basic info
-- Profile Picture: Only you
+- Profile Picture > Remove > Remove
+- Profile Picture > click on 3 dots on top right > Past profile pictures > Profile Photos > select each photo > click on 3 dots on top right > Delete photo > Delete
 - Gender: Only you
-- Birthday: Only you
+- Birthday: Only you (Provide false info if you can)

 #### About
 Remove everything